unifiedbits/.github/profile/README.md

 - **🌐 Full-Stack Web Applications**
   Crafting end-to-end digital experiences with robust backend logic and polished frontend interfaces.

-- **📱 Android Mobile Apps**
+- 📱 Cross-Platform Mobile Apps
-  Building responsive and user-centric native applications for the mobile world.
+Building responsive and user-centric applications using Flutter for a seamless experience across Android and iOS.

 - **🧠 AI-Powered Solutions**
   Developing intelligent systems that enhance decision-making and automate complexity.